Top 10 Strongest Heroes from Mythology

 Wow, people, get a brain.
 I'm sure Athena would agree.
 He wasn't even a demigod.
 He got through all his hardships on skill, and skill alone!
 Don't pester me about luck because he had awful luck.

 Atalanta is an excellent huntress and the fastest runner in ancient Greek mythology.
 She defeated Peleus (Achilles' father) in wrestling and was the only female Argonaut.
-A very beautiful and independent woman.
+She was very beautiful and independent.

-Her skills are said to surpass Artemis, the Greek goddess of the hunt, and one of the most powerful.
+Her skills are said to surpass those of Artemis, the Greek goddess of the hunt, who is one of the most powerful.

 Is killing 3,400 soldiers single-handedly enough to get you on the list?
 Armed with two swords and two spears, one of which can cause wounds that never heal, his legend is one of love, violence, chivalry, and tragedy.